Home for the holidays means it’s time to talk.

 What does this ultimately mean for you?
 The time for setting new ground rules has arrived.
-These decisions are unique to every family, so I can’t offer advice on what you should or shouldn’t do.
-Instead I offer the topics you’ll want to discuss with your newly independent freshman.
+These decisions are unique to every family, so I can’t give you advice on what you should or shouldn’t do.
+Instead I offer the topics to discuss with your newly independent freshman.

 Curfew If your teen had one before they left for college, do they still have one?
 If so, what time is it now?
 Keep in mind that for the last few months they’ve been coming back to their dorm at whatever time they please.

 Sleeping out Sometimes kids sleep in a friend’s dorm room or apartment at college, usually on the weekends when they don’t feel like trekking across campus in the early morning hours for a number of reasons.
 Will you be okay with that at home?

 Sharing locations and destinations When my daughter came home for the first time her freshman year, we asked where she was going as she headed out the door.
 She turned to us and said, “I’m not used to anyone asking me that anymore.”
 It was a valid point, but home and college are different places and we wanted a location.
 Do you?

 Drinking alcohol at home Despite the drinking age being 21, many underage college students drink alcohol regularly.
 If you know your teen is one of them, are you okay with them drinking at home with you or their friends?

 Another issue related to drinking is the fake ID.
 Your student may have obtained one while away (or already had one that you did or didn’t know about).
 Are you comfortable with them using it in and around town?